DSprtn/GTFO_VR_Plugin/README.md

 Try to get used to the game in Non-VR mode first before using!

+Requires a beefy PC!
+I can get around 80-90FPS on a 2080 Ti on 140% render res and max settings in-game on v0.8 I recommend turning down the SteamVR render resolution and in-game settings for a smooth experience!

 ## Installation:

  	1. Download and extract BepInEx into your GTFO game folder (SteamLibrary\steamapps\common\GTFO\)